kaizenman/cyprometheus/README.md

 The application will be available at `http://localhost:5050`.

-To test the application, send a GET request to `http://localhost:5050/` and `http://localhost:5050/metrics`.
+To test the application, send a GET request to `http://localhost:5050/metrics`.
 You can also install Grafana and visualize the metrics.